Tohoma/yah/README.md

 ```

 ### Assignment
 Unlike Javascript we do not use var to declare assignment.
-Yahscript also supports constants and, unlike javascript, you cannot edit the properties of an object constant.
+YahScript also supports constants and, unlike javascript, you cannot edit the properties of an object constant.

 ```
 //Example of declaring and assigning to four variables